3 Best Gutter Companies in

 Different Types of Gutters

-The durability, weight and sustainability of your gutters will be impacted by your choice of materials.
-This also affects the cost.
-Some common options for gutter materials are:
+The durability, weight and sustainability of your gutters will be affected by your choice of materials.
+Materials also have an impact on cost.
+Common options for gutter systems include:

-- Vinyl: Vinyl gutters are the least expensive, but may need to be replaced often in very warm climates like San Angelo's.
-PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.
+- Vinyl: Vinyl gutters are the least expensive, but can easily be damaged in very warm climates like San Angelo's.
+PVC vinyl is decidedly not environmentally friendly, but uPVC (unplasticized polyvinyl chloride) contains a lower amount of environmental toxins than many other types of gutter materials.

-- Titanium Zinc: Titanium zinc gutters will be pricey, but this material will last significantly longer than many options.
-These gutters do not rust, and they don't typically show scratches.
+- Titanium Zinc: Titanium zinc gutters will be expensive, but will last significantly longer than many options.
+These gutters do not rust, and they don't normally show scratches.
 The production of titanium zinc gutters is less eco-friendly than some other options, but their longevity helps to make up for it.

 - K-Style Vs. Half-Round Gutters: K-style is the most popular style of gutter.
 They have more room to hold water than other styles, making them especially popular among those in rainy areas.
 Half-round gutters are open on top.
 This makes them easier to clean, but also increases the chance of debris buildup.